Track geometry: Vertical curve

 Vertical curve is the curve in vertical layout to connect two track gradients together whether it is for changing from an upgrade to a downgrade (summit), changing from a downgrade to an upgrade (sag or valley), changing in two levels of upgrades or changing in two levels of downgrades.

 Some countries do not have specification on the exact geometry of vertical curves beyond general specification on vertical alignment.
 Australia has specification that the shape of vertical curves should be based on quadratic parabola but the length of a given vertical curve is calculated based on circular curve.

 Curvature

+Curvature refers to the amount by which a curve deviates from being a straight line.
+In the context of railway tracks, it is the measure of how much the track deviates from a straight path.
+It is essential in designing safe and efficient rail systems.
+In railways, curvature impacts the speed and safety of trains, as sharper curves require slower speeds to avoid derailment.
+The formula for curvature in a curve is typically defined as the inverse of the radius of the curve.

+Curves are essential in railway tracks as they allow trains to navigate various geographical and urban obstacles that make straight routes impractical or impossible.
+Natural terrains, such as mountains, valleys, and rivers, require railways to adapt to existing landscapes, which is achieved through carefully designed curves.
+Additionally, in cities and populated areas, tracks must curve to fit within limited spaces or avoid buildings and other infrastructure.
+Curved tracks help railways maintain an efficient layout that minimizes land disruption and follows the natural or urban environment.

 In most countries, the measurement of curvature of curved track is expressed in radius.
 The shorter the radius, the sharper the curve is.
 For sharper curves, the speed limits are lower to prevent an outward horizontal centrifugal force to overturn the trains by directing its weight toward the outside rail.
 Cant may be used to allow higher speeds over the same curve.

+The curvature of railway tracks significantly affects train dynamics by influencing stability, safety, and performance.